JesperHartsuiker/IoT-module/Team Workspace/Pol_Toni/exercises/activity01/README.md

 	To experiment with asynchronous LED blinking we made a script to do it easily.

-### TODO Example - Toggle Led With Button

 #### Code for the three types of blinking LED in Wemos D1 Mini

-"If you wish to access the entire code, simply press [here](#lab-tasks-description) to be directed to the page that hosts the complete code for 'activity01'.

 Here you can find the code for the Blinking LED -> [example_blink.ino](Team%20Workspace/Pol_Toni/exercises/activity01/example_blink.ino)